kevinstaresdarbon/Horiseon_Task-Accessibility_Refactor/README.md

 Clone the repository to a folder in your local machine with this code in your terminal -->  git clone git@github.com:kevinstaresdarbon/Horiseon_Task-Accessibility_Refactor.git  <-- and then drag the index.html into your browser's url bar to run it in your browser using the file protocol.

+Alternatively if you just want to view the page you can follow this link to the github pages deployment: https://kevinstaresdarbon.github.io/Horiseon_Task-Accessibility_Refactor/

 ## Credits